Kohli2001/jSpider/README.md

 It contains all the Jspider class programming during teaching session to practice session and from Basic to Advanced programs of Java

-# Following are the Subjcets they Teaching in Jspider
+# Following are The subjects they are teaching at Jspider
 # 1.Core Java
 # 2.Advanced Java(Collections & Libraries)
 # 3.SQL